-There are a number of polychaete (segmented) marine worms which are which are white/pale in colour and can therefore be classed as white ragworm by anglers and bait collectors.
+There are a number of polychaete (segmented) marine worms which are white/pale in colour and can therefore be classed as white ragworm by anglers and bait collectors.
 The most common species is Nephtys hombergii, pictured above.
 However, other species of white ragworm such as are also found around the British coastline – read this article for more information.

 Appearance and Habitat

-White ragworm are similar in shape to the more common king ragworm and common ragworm as they have a segmented body with bristly ‘legs’ running down either side.
+White ragworm is similar in shape to the more common king ragworm and common ragworm as they have a segmented body with bristly ‘legs’ running down either side.
 While white ragworm are light in colour but they are not necessarily bright white.
 They are often a pale creamy colour and sometimes have a colouration which includes tinges of pinkish or red.
 In terms of size white ragworm can be over 25cm (10 inches) in length but most are smaller, averaging around 10cm to 15cm.
 They are often located deep into the intertidal zone.
-In some cases it may take the lowest spring tides to uncover the locations of white ragworms.
-This species can be found across a range of seabeds, but often seems to prefer hard, tightly packed sand, or seabeds which have a high clay content.
+In some cases, it may take the lowest spring tides to uncover the locations of white ragworms.
+This species can be found across a range of seabeds, but often seems to prefer hard, tightly packed sand or seabeds which have a high clay content.
 Unlike other marine worm species they move around under the ground from location to location, rather than remaining resident in a burrow.
 They are a relatively shallow burrowing species, often being found in the upper section of the sediment, although a change of temperature, or reduced salinity due to heavy rain can see them burrow deeper.

 Buying White Ragworm